 Starting with version 0.13, PyX requires Python 3.2 or higher.
 If you still need to run PyX with Python 2, you should use version 0.12.1 which is designed to run with Python 2.3 up to 2.7.

 No, PyX itself does not provide a means to view the produced image.
-The result of a PyX run is an EPS (= Encapsulated PostScript) file, a PS (= PostScript) file or a PDF (= Portable Document Format) file, which can be viewed, printed or imported into other applications.
+The result of a PyX run is an EPS (= Encapsulated PostScript) file, a PS (= PostScript) file, a PDF (= Portable Document Format) file or a SVG (= Scalable Vector Graphics) file, which can be viewed, printed or imported into other applications.

 If you want to do interactive development of a PyX graphics, you might consider to use an IPython notebook (see Will I be able to embed PyX graphics output into an IPython notebook?).